Zeteo: Company

 In April 2024, Zeteo announced the start of its operations.
-The company said it hired various contributors, like activist Greta Thunberg, comedian W. Kamau Bell, writer Naomi Klein, journalist Spencer Ackerman, and former CNN correspondent John Harwood.
-Substack officials held an event at International Spy Museum for Hasan shortly after Zeteo's founding that was attended by hundreds of people, including journalist Kara Swisher and politician Alexandria Ocasio-Cortez, with whom Hasan talked about Palestine and Zeteo itself.
+The company said it had hired contributors, including activist Greta Thunberg, comedian W. Kamau Bell, writer Naomi Klein, journalist Spencer Ackerman, and former CNN correspondent John Harwood.
+Substack officials held an event at the International Spy Museum for Hasan shortly after Zeteo's founding that was attended by hundreds of people, including journalist Kara Swisher and politician Alexandria Ocasio-Cortez, with whom Hasan talked about Palestine and Zeteo itself.
 The day before the event, Zeteo surpassed 150,000 subscribers, 20,000 of whom were paid, and became one of the top five biggest political newsletters on Substack by revenue.
 Zeteo's subscribers were reported to be from various parts of the world, 50% of them were from the US, 16% were from the UK and the rest were from 195 other countries.

 In September 2024, Zeteo had 206,000 total subscribers, of whom 31,000 were paid subscribers, 1,000 of whom pay $500 per year.
 Its annual revenue was reported to be $3 million.
 It was considered one of the most popular outlets on Substack, it employed nine editors and 14 contributors.
-Hasan described its audience as a mix of progressives and Democrats who previously watched his show.
+Hasan described its audience as a mix of progressives and Democrats who previously watched his talk show.
 In a November 2024 interview with Sreenivasan Jain, he discussed why he founded the company.
 He said Zeteo rose in popularity because people were "fed up" with "corporate media" and wanted independent journalism.

 On April 15, 2025, Zeteo's first anniversary, Hasan gave an interview to the Los Angeles Times about the state of the company.
 He said Zeteo was created during Ramadan with the help of four people.
 He said its popularity surpassed his team's expectations and that it was "in a very good place".
-In September 2025, Zeteo launched a morning newsletter written by Hasan and Peter Rothpletz ans hired a number of Rolling Stone editors, including Asawin Suebsaeng, who told Semafor he was glad to be employed by Zeteo.
+In September 2025, Zeteo launched a morning newsletter written by Hasan and Peter Rothpletz and hired a number of Rolling Stone editors, including Asawin Suebsaeng, who told Semafor he was glad to be employed by Zeteo.
 Hasan said Zeteo had reached almost 500,000 non-paying subscribers and 50,000 paid subscribers on Substack.
 It also reportedly reached 1.2 million subscribers on YouTube, where it uploads four to five videos daily.
 In November 2025, it was reported that Zeteo had an estimated annual revenue of $3.9 million.
 In October, TheWrap estimated that Zeteo's paid subscribers generate over $500,000 annually and that its early revenue was $4.7 million.

+In June 2026, Hasan announced the launch of a new stand-alone Zeteo offshoot focused on the United Kingdom called Zeteo UK.
+His stated reason was that the UK's media was "broken", citing claims of bias and declining trust in traditional media.
+Sangita Myska, Owen Jones, Grace Blakeley, Afua Hirsch, and Peter Oborne are set to join the new site.
+Zeteo UK is planned to fully launch in September and to release content sporadically until then.
+Hasan gave an interview to Sky News about the launch.